actnet/saedb/README.md

 The system was developed by Tsinghua University Knowledge Engineering Group (KEG), sponsored by Huawei Technologies Co., Ltd.

 #### How to build your own system based on SAE
 Based on SAE, users are able to build their own social network analytic services.
-SAEDB project has provided a data process service, and also the RPC service for the front-end of the custom system.
-Here, we introduce the APIs used for the communication between SAEDB and the custom system.
-For more details, please refer to an example demo system we build through: [https://github.com/actnet/actnetdemo](ActivityNet).
+Generally, SAEDB project has provided a data process service, and also the RPC service for the front-end of the custom system.
+Here, we give an example system to demonstrate how to build a custom system: [https://github.com/actnet/actnetdemo](ActivityNet).
+[Will update the detailed steps soon]